positron-solutions/transient-showcase/README.md

 This guide assumes you have minimal knowledge of Emacs, some programming experience in elisp and non-lisp languages, and have at least seen [screenshots](https://magit.vc/screenshots/) of `magit`.

-# How to use
+## How to use

 There are two ways:

--   Open this file in Emacs and run examples as literate org.
+-   Open the README.org file in Emacs and run examples as literate org.
 -   Install the package to run commands and read their source.
 Start with the `tsc-showcase` command.

-## Using as literate org document
+### Using as literate org document

-If you open this file in Emacs, it will switch to Org mode and you can run individual source blocks with `org-babel-execute-src-blk` on the block.
+If you open the org file in Emacs, it will switch to Org mode and you can run individual source blocks with `org-babel-execute-src-blk` on the block.

-## Using as an installable package
+### Using as an installable package

 If you install the package, you can read source for each example with the normal.  `describe-symbol` command.
 All commands are under `tsc-*` prefix.
 Somewhat useful suffixes are under `tsc-suffix-*` while less useful ones under `tsc--suffix-*`.
 They will come in handy when you are developing new applications.